 Hi.
 I am Dr. Scott Newsom, a licensed psychologist currently in private practice in Austin, Texas.
-As a psychologist, I enjoy providing evidence-based cognitive-behavioral therapy for adults and psychological assessments for children and adults.
-My office is conveniently located at 8500 Shoal Creek BLVD, building 4, #201A, Austin, TX 78757.
-This is just off of Mopac and North of Steck on Shoal Creek.
+As a psychologist, I enjoy providing neuropsychology informed psycho-educational and psychological assessments for children, adolescents and adults.
+My office is conveniently located at 4601 Spicewood Springs Road, building 3, Austin, TX 78759.
+This is between Mopac and 620 at the top of the hill.
 Contact me now for an appointment or an initial assessment consultation.

 A Little History:

-I graduated with my Ph.D. in Counseling Psychology in August of 1998, so I am rapidly approaching 20 years of post-graduate practice.
+I graduated with my Ph.D. in Counseling Psychology in August of 1998, so I have passed 20 years of post-graduate practice.
 In that time I have had the privilege to work with a number of great organizations and individuals.
-I first worked in an inpatient psychiatric facility for two years.
-As a therapist on a secured, long-term inpatient unit for young adolescents.
+I first worked in an inpatient psychiatric facility for two years as a therapist on a secure, long-term inpatient unit for young adolescents.
 I continued working with children and their families as I established my private practice called Newsom Psychological in the Houston area in 2000.
 In my private practice, I consulted for a variety of organizations including Juvenile Justice, Children’s Protective Services, The Children’s Assessment Center, the Children’s Crisis Care Center and School Districts in the area.
 During that time, I was asked to testify as an expert witness in family court and juvenile court on multiple occasions.
-When your work is subject to the probing of attorneys and is required when making decisions about the most important relationships in our lives, you quickly learn to use those methods that have only the highest level of scientific evidence for them.
+When your work is subject to the probing of attorneys and is required when making decisions about the most important relationships in our lives, you quickly learn to use those methods that have only the highest level of scientific support.
 After doing this for a while, it becomes obvious that everyone you work with deserves the same level of service.
 So, after Neuropsychology, the standards of Forensic Psychology became another major influence on my practice.

 Assessments for adults include ADD/ADHD, Asperger’s, Learning Disorders, Insomnia, Dementia, Emotional Disorders like Depression, Anxiety, PTSD, Therapy Planning, Career Development.

-As a therapist, I put my years of experience to use providing practical, evidence-based interventions.
+Although I am not currently accepting new clients as a therapist, when I do therapy I put my years of experience to use providing practical, evidence-based interventions.
 I enjoy seeing my clients make positive, real changes in their lives that impact the causes of their problems, not just suppress symptoms.
 When clients make changes that are consistent with living up to their values and goals in life, long-lasting benefits will be achieved.